tvcutsem/harmony-reflect/doc/api.md

 Same as the ES5 built-in Object.getPrototypeOf(target).
 If `target` is a proxy, calls that proxy's `getPrototypeOf` trap.

+## Reflect.setPrototypeOf(target, newProto)

+Mutates the prototype link of the `target` object and sets it to `newProto`.
+One can only set the prototype of extensible `target` objects.
+The operation will throw if `target` is non-extensible.
+This operation returns a boolean success value, indicating whether the operation succeeded.

+This operation only works on platforms that support the non-standard `__proto__` property, the property is mutable, and is represented as an accessor property on `Object.prototype`.
+On these platforms, this library will also define a corresponding `Object.setPrototypeOf(target, newProto)` function.

+If `target` is a proxy, calls that proxy's `setPrototypeOf` trap.

 ## Reflect.deleteProperty(target, name)

 Attempts to delete the `name` property on `target`.
 Calling this function is equivalent to performing `delete target[name]`, except that this function returns a boolean that indicates whether or not the deletion was successful.